hackerb9/lsix/README.md

 ## Your Terminal must support Sixel graphics

-I developed this on an xterm in vt340 emulation mode, but I believe this should work on pretty much any Sixel compatible terminal.
-Xterm does not have Sixel mode enabled by default, so you need to either run it like so:
+I developed this using [xterm](https://invisible-island.net/xterm/) in vt340 emulation mode, but I believe this should work on pretty much any Sixel compatible terminal.
+You may test your terminal by viewing a single image, like so:

+    convert  foo.jpg  -geometry 800x480  sixel:-

+Note that xterm does not have Sixel mode enabled by default, so you need to either run it like so:

     xterm -ti vt340

 Or, make vt340 the default terminal type for xterm.
 Add the following to your `.Xresources` file and run `xrdb -merge .Xresources`.

     !
 Allow sixel graphics.
 (Try: "convert -colors 16 foo.jpg sixel:-"). xterm*decTerminalID	:	vt340